emmanuelhuchim/bsa-car-api/README.md

 ## Description

 API that contains the resources for the cars app.
-You can read the documentation in /documentation
+For further information see de api description in [documentation](Documentation)

 ## Requirements